squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 tweak the values of the CSS variables.

 Let's say you're :fontawesome-brands-youtube:{: style="color: #EE0F0F" }
-__YouTube__, and want to set the primary color to your brand's palette, just
+__YouTube__, and want to set the primary color to your brand's palette.
+Just
 add:

 ``` css